 Your presentation should communicate your site analysis through:

-Showing the site as whole, important features, the wider context, neighbouring buildings
+- Showing the site as whole, important features, the wider context, neighboring buildings

 These need to be able to communicate the beginning of your projects journey, and when required also be able to answer questions regarding design decisions and intent.

 The importance of the graphic technique used to present this data should not be underestimated, the analysis needs to catch you audiences attention and draw them into a conversation.
 This is where the size of your presentation boards, orientation, layout, and graphic style become crucial …it needs to look good!